anet-be/lua-yottadb/docs/lua-yottadb-ydbdocs.rst

 lock ([nodes[, timeout]])
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Releases all locks held and attempts to acquire all requested locks, waiting if requested.
+Releases all locks held and attempts to acquire all requested locks.
+Returns after ``timeout``, if specified.
 Raises an error yottadb.YDB_LOCK_TIMEOUT if a lock could not be acquired.